 Privacy is considered different here, and you shouldn't be surprised to see people roaming through a random house's backyard – even if they don't live there.
 Many people walk around with machetes.

 Population density is quite a problem.
-Though there are 33 atolls that make up the country, more than half of Kiribati's population lives in South Tarawa, which sees a 3-percent growth rate each year.
+Although there are 33 atolls that make up the country, more than half of Kiribati's population lives in South Tarawa, which sees a 3-percent growth rate each year.

-It's a sad fact that many social problems exist in Kiribati, especially on the heavily-populated Tarawa.
+There are many social problems exist in Kiribati, especially on the heavily-populated Tarawa.

 Alcoholism is rife on the atolls, and many of their inhabitants are "bad" drunks who may be friendly when sober, but out of control when they've imbibed.